The Great Donut Rivalry

 1. Read Luke 6:27-28.
 What does it TRULY mean to “love your enemies”?
 How does this differ from simply avoiding conflict?
 How do “blessing those who curse you” and “praying for those who mistreat you” reflect the character of Jesus?

 3. Is there someone in your life whom you struggle to love?
-How can you apply Jesus’ teaching to that relationship?
+What are some practical ways you can “do good” to those who many not treat you well?

 5. Read Luke 6:31.
 What would change in your heart and actions if you fully lived by the “Golden Rule”?